PostgreSQL Source Code git master

 40}

-References _crypt_itoa64, input, output, and size.
+References _crypt_itoa64, input, and output.

 ◆ px_crypt()